National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 In addition, it is unlikely that minor noise effects in a small, localized area of habitat would have any effect on the stocks' ability to recover.
 In combination, we believe that these factors, as well as the available body of evidence from other similar activities, demonstrate that the potential effects of the specified activities will have only minor, short-term effects on individuals.
 The specified activities are not expected to impact rates of recruitment or survival and will therefore not result in population-level impacts.

-In summary and as described above, the following factors primarily support our determination that the impacts resulting from this activity are not expected to adversely affect the species or stock through effects on annual rates of recruitment or survival:
+In summary and as described above, the following factors primarily support our preliminary determination that the impacts resulting from this activity are not expected to adversely affect the species or stock through effects on annual rates of recruitment or survival:

 - No mortality is anticipated or authorized.